vantipin/Dailyme/README.md

 ## License

-Chatter uses the MIT license.
+TheDailyMe uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this project.